Gary Gygax: Personal life

 Gygax married Mary Jo Powell on September 14, 1958.
-They had five children together: Ernie, Elise, Heidi, Cindy, and Luke.
+They had five children together: Ernie (d.
+2025), Elise, Heidi, Cindy, and Luke Gygax.
 They became Jehovah's Witnesses, but he eventually left the religion; he remained a Christian, citing his favorite Bible verses of Matthew 5:15–16 a few months before he died.
 He divorced Mary Jo in 1983 and married Gail Carpenter, one of his former accountants, on August 15, 1987.
 Their son, Alex, was born in 1986.

 Gygax was an avid hunter and target shooter from an early age with both bow and gun.
 He collected guns and owned a variety of rifles, shotguns, and handguns at various times.
 He was a keen supporter of the Chicago Bears.
 He described himself as a "biological determinist" and believed gaming in general to be a male pursuit, stating in 2004 that "it isn't that females can't play games well, it is just that it isn't a compelling activity to them as is the case for males".